Last updated March 1st, 2023

 Unfortunately flat (unfolded) memorial card will not fit C6 envelope as it is slightly too tall (card: 115mm tall – C6 envelope: 114mm tall).

-Important Card Design Elements
+Important Memorial Card Design Elements

 Memorial Card Headings